 - David H. Koch Institute Professor, Massachusetts Institute of Technology

-Robert S. Langer is the David H. Koch Institute Professor (there are 13 Institute Professors at MIT; being an Institute Professor is the highest honor that can be awarded to a faculty member).
-Dr. Langer has written over 1,400 articles.
-He also has nearly 1,300 issued and pending patents worldwide.
-Dr. Langer’s patents have been licensed or sublicensed to over 350 pharmaceutical, chemical, biotechnology and medical device companies.
+Robert S. Langer is the David H. Koch Institute Professor (there are 12 Institute Professors at MIT; being an Institute Professor is the highest honor that can be awarded to a faculty member).
+Dr. Langer has written over 1,480 articles.
+He also has more than 1,360 issued and pending patents worldwide.
+Dr. Langer’s patents have been licensed or sublicensed to more than 400 pharmaceutical, chemical, biotechnology and medical device companies.
 He is the most cited engineer in history.
 He served as a member of the United States Food and Drug Administration’s SCIENCE Board, the FDA’s highest advisory board, from 1995–2002 and as its Chairman from 1999–2002.

 Dr. Langer has received over 220 major awards.
 He is one of 4 living individuals to have received both the United States National Medal of Science (2006) and the United States National Medal of Technology and Innovation (2011).
 He also received the 2002 Charles Stark Draper Prize, considered the equivalent of the Nobel Prize for engineers, the 2008 Millennium Prize, the world’s largest technology prize, and the 2012 Priestley Medal, the highest award of the American Chemical Society.
 He is also the only engineer to receive the Gairdner Foundation International Award.
 In 2015, Dr. Langer received the Queen Elizabeth Prize for Engineering.